COVID-19: How to access and claim on telehealth appointments

-As we all pitch in to help stop the spread of COVID-19 (the novel coronavirus), many of us are looking for ways we can still access the healthcare we use regularly without leaving the house.
+As stopping the spread of COVID-19 (the novel coronavirus) becomes a way of life, many of us are looking for ways we can still access the healthcare we use regularly without leaving the house.

-At nib, we’re passionate about making sure you continue prioritising your health needs, even in the toughest of times, which is why we’re now paying benefits towards telehealth appointments as an alternative to your traditional in-clinic consultations.
+At nib, we’re passionate about making sure you continue prioritising your health needs, even in the toughest of times, which is why we pay benefits towards telehealth appointments as an alternative to your traditional in-clinic consultations.

 Keen to find out more?
 We’ve answered some of the biggest questions you might have about telehealth and claiming on your nib policy.